kaleedtc/Privacium/README.md

 ---
 ## ✨ Features
-- **🔒 Truly Private:** No trackers, no advertisements, and no permissions.
+- **🔒 Truly Private:** No ads, no tracking, and no permissions.
-- **🎨 Dynamic Theming:** The app's interface automatically adapts to your wallpaper and system theme on Android 12 and newer.
+- **🎨 Dynamic Theming:** Automatically adapts to your wallpaper and system theme on Android 12 and newer.
 - **🌍 Full RTL Support:** Perfect usability for right-to-left languages like Arabic.
 - **🚀 Modern UI:** A sleek and responsive user interface built entirely with Jetpack Compose.
 - **📚 Trusted Information:** All recommendations and guides are based on the criteria from the [Privacy Guides](https://www.privacyguides.org) team.